The Definition of Morality

 the rules and precepts for human conduct, by the observance of which [a happy existence] might be, to the greatest extent possible, secured.
 (1861 [2002: 12])

 And he thinks that the mind is not in a “right state” unless it is in “the state most conducive to the general happiness”—in which case it would certainly favor morality as just characterized.
 And the act-consequentialist J.J.C.
 Smart (1956) is also explicit that he is thinking of ethics as the study of how it is most rational to behave.
 His embrace of utilitarianism is the result of his belief that maximizing utility is always the rational thing to do.
 On reflection it is not surprising that many moral theorists implicitly hold that the codes they offer would be endorsed by all rational people, at least under certain conditions.
-Unless one holds this, one will have to admit that, having been shown that a certain behavior is morally required, a rational person might simply shrug and ask “So what?
-What is that to me?”
+Unless one holds this, one will have to admit that, having been shown that a certain behavior is morally required, a rational person might simply shrug and ask “So what?”
 And, though some exceptions are mentioned below, very few moral realists think that their arguments leave this option open.
 Even fewer think this option remains open if we are allowed to add some additional conditions beyond mere rationality: a restriction on beliefs, for example (similar to Rawls’ (1971: 118) veil of ignorance), or impartiality.

+Let us define a public system as a system of norms that (1) is knowable by all those to whom it applies, and (2) is not irrational for any of those to whom it applies to follow (Gert 2005: 10).
 The ideal situation for a legal system would be that it be a public system.
 But in any large society this is not possible.
 Games are closer to being public systems and most adults playing a game know its rules, or they know that there are judges whose interpretation determines what behavior the game prohibits, requires, etc. Although a game is often a public system, its rules apply only to those playing the game.
 If a person does not care enough about the game to abide by the rules, she can usually quit.
-Morality is the one public system that no rational person can quit.
+It is plausible that it is definition of morality in the normative sense that it is the one public system that no rational person can quit.
 The fact that one cannot quit morality means that one can do nothing to escape being legitimately liable to sanction for violating its norms, except by ceasing to be a moral agent.
 Morality applies to people simply by virtue of their being rational persons who know what morality prohibits, requires, etc., and being able to guide their behavior accordingly.

 Public systems can be formal or informal.
 To say a public system is informal is to say that it has no authoritative judges and no decision procedure that provides a unique guide to action in all situations, or that resolves all disagreements.
 To say that a public system is formal is to say that it has one or both of these things (Gert 2005: 9).
 Professional basketball is a formal public system; all the players know that what the referees call a foul determines what is a foul.
 Pickup basketball is an informal public system.
 The existence of persistent moral disagreements shows that morality is most plausibly regarded as an informal public system.
 This is true even for such moral theories as the Divine Command theory and act utilitarianism, inasmuch as there are no authoritative judges of God’s will, or of which act will maximize utility, and there are no decision procedures for determining these things (Scanlon 2011: 261–2).
 When persistent moral disagreement is recognized, those who understand that morality is an informal public system admit that how one should act is morally unresolvable, and if some resolution is required, the political or legal system can be used to resolve it.
-These formal systems have the means to provide unique guides, but they do not provide the uniquely correct moral guide to the action that should be performed.
+These latter formal systems have the means to provide unique guides, but they do not provide the uniquely correct moral guide to the action that should be performed.

 By using the notion of an informal public system, we can improve the basic schema for definitions of “morality” in the normative sense.
-The old schema was that morality is the code that all rational persons, under certain specified conditions, would endorse.
+The old schema was that morality is the code of conduct that all rational persons, under certain specified conditions, would endorse.
 The improved schema is that morality is the informal public system that all rational persons, under certain specified conditions, would endorse.
 Some theorists might not regard the informal nature of the moral system as definitional, holding that morality might give knowable precise answers to every question.
 This would have the result that conscientious moral agents often cannot know what morality permits, requires, or allows.
 Some philosophers deny that this is a genuine possibility.

-The claim that morality only governs behavior that affects others is somewhat controversial, and so probably should not be counted as definitional of morality, even if it turns out to be entailed by the correct moral theory.
-Some have claimed that morality also governs behavior that affects only the agent herself, such as taking recreational drugs, masturbation, and not developing one’s talents.
+The claim that morality, in the normative sense, only governs behavior that affects others is somewhat controversial, and so probably should not be counted as definitional, even if it turns out to be entailed by the correct moral theory.
+Some have claimed that morality also governs behavior that affects only the agent herself, such as taking recreational drugs, masturbation, and failure to develop one’s talents.
 Kant (1785) may provide an account of this wide concept of morality.
 Interpreted this way, Kant’s theory still fits the basic schema, but includes these self-regarding moral requirements because of the particular account of rationality he employs.
-However, pace Kant, it is doubtful that all moral agents would put forward a universal guide to behavior that governs behavior that does not affect them at all.
-Indeed, when the concept of morality is completely distinguished from religion, moral rules do seem to limit their content to behavior that directly or indirectly causes or risks harm to others.
+However, pace Kant, it is doubtful that all moral agents would endorse a universal guide to behavior that governs behavior that does not affect other people at all.
+When the concept of morality is completely distinguished from religion, moral rules do seem to limit their content to behavior that directly or indirectly causes or risks harm to others.
 Some behavior that seems to affect only oneself, e.g., taking recreational drugs, may have a significant indirect harmful effect on others by supporting the illegal and harmful activity of those who benefit from the sale of those drugs.

 Confusion about the content of morality sometimes arises because morality is not distinguished sufficiently from religion.
 Regarding self-affecting behavior as governed by morality is supported by the idea that we are created by God and are obliged to obey God’s commands, and so may be a holdover from the time when morality was not clearly distinguished from religion.
 This religious holdover might also affect the claim that some sexual practices such as homosexuality are immoral.
 Those who clearly distinguish morality from religion typically do not regard sexual orientation as a moral matter.